mint-philosophy/coding-agents-for-research/README.md

 # Coding Agents for Research

-A practitioner's guide to using AI coding agents for philosophy and philosophy-adjacent research—or really, any knowledge work that doesn't involve traditional programming.
+Some first steps in using agents for philosophical research—or really, any knowledge work that doesn't involve traditional programming.

 ## What's Here